Commission for International Justice and Accountability

 Da’esh | Walid Al Zeytun, was acquitted in Sweden, for war crimes of violation of personal dignity, humiliating and degrading treatment and killing of a protected person, allegedly carried out in Al Sawanda, Homs, Syria.

-Syrian Regime | Mohammed Hamo, was acquitted in Sweden, for aiding and abetting serious crimes against international law for his role in Syrian Army attacks in Homs and Ar Rastan.
+Syrian Regime | Mohammed Hamo was acquitted in Sweden, for aiding and abetting serious crimes against international law for his role in Syrian Army attacks in Homs and Ar Rastan.

 Syrian Regime | Ali Mamlouk, Jamal Hassan and Abdul Salam Mahmoud were convicted in-absentia in France, for complicity in crimes against humanity of imprisonment, torture, enforced disappearance and murder and for the war crime of confiscation of property, committed against Patrick and Mazzen Dabbagh following their arrest and detention in Al-Mezzeh Detention Centre, Damascus, in November 2013.

-Syrian Regime | Alaa M., a former medical professional for the Syrian Military Intelligence is on trial in Germany for his role in crimes against humanity – including sexual violence – committed in Military Hospital 608 in Homs, Syria.
+Syrian Regime | Alaa M., a former medical professional for the Syrian Military Intelligence was convicted in Germany for his role in crimes against humanity and war crimes committed in Military Hospital 608 and Branch 261 prison in Homs, Syria.

 Myanmar Armed Forces | The Republic of Gambia v.
 The Union of the Republic of Myanmar, ongoing case before the International Court of Justice regarding alleged acts of genocide against members of the Rohingya population, in violation of the Convention on the Prevention and Punishment of the Crime of Genocide.